-- Default Object Ranking lets OmniGraffle decide the rank based on the objects' original position in the hierarchy.
+- Default Object Ranking lets OmniGraffle decide the rank based on connections.

-- Minimum Rank places the objects as peers of the top level of the hierarchy.
+- Minimum Rank places the objects at the top of the hierarchy.

-- Maximum Rank places the objects as peers of the bottom level of the hierarchy.
+- Maximum Rank places the objects at the bottom of the hierarchy.

-- Same Rank ensures that the objects end up on the same level (only available when multiple objects are selected).
+- Same rank ensures that the objects end up on the same level.

-These assignments don’t change the relationships between objects (though they may appear to shift in the outline), so you can always select all of your objects and choose Default Object Ranking to return them to normal.
+These assignments don’t change the directions of connection lines, so you can always select all of your objects and choose Default Object Ranking to return them to normal.